textX/textX-LS/examples/README.md

    metamodels reference each other).
  * Multiple meta models ar used
  * Model validation for *.flow and *.types is defined.
- * A code generator os defined.
+ * A code generator is defined.

 ### [multimetamodel03_non_textx_models](multimetamodel03_non_textx_models)